 Lily and Snow Flower are two young girls when they first meet and make a deep, contracted commitment to be forever friends, or laotongs.
 While most women belong to a group of “sworn sisters” whose friendships dissolve when they marry, laotangs commit to love one another until they die.
 Ms. See masterfully describes the love between these two friends that are tested under the most trying of circumstances and when appearances are not always as they seem.

-This book cover so many themes as it travels through these girls’ lives.
+Snow Flower and the Secret Fan* covers so many themes as it travels through these girls’ lives.
 Living up to the steep expectations of their family during a time when women are considered inferior to the men of the family.
 Women are seen as weak and a burden to their natal family. “[Lily’s mother] looked at me the way all mothers look at their daughters – as a temporary visitor.”
 Once married, they are expected to cater to their husbands and in-laws needs.
 Lily and Snow Flower send messages in ladies’ secret writing, called nu shu, on their secret fan.

 Lily and Snow Flower’s paths diverge once they marry and have their own families.
 They go to the top and bottom of their class in the county.
 While it is “beneath Lily” to visit Snow Flower, they must find ways to continue their friendship.
 Their friendship must endure the test of time, births, deaths, illnesses, war, and cultural expectations.